lexie23c/Hivebets/docs/getting-started/quick-start.md

 Before you begin, make sure you have:

 * A Web3 wallet (MetaMask, Rabby, or WalletConnect)
-* BNB on BSC Mainnet for betting and gas fees
+* BNB on BSC Mainnet for betting (no gas fees needed!)
 * &#x20;Basic understanding of how wallets work

 ***